Typescript Guide to Decorators with code examples

 firstName;

-Design patterns are solutions to repeated problems.
-This pattern allows adding functions and behavior to objects dynamically.
-It does affect the overall behavior of objects of a class.
+Design patterns offer solutions to recurring problems.
+This particular pattern enables the addition of functions and behavior to objects dynamically, thereby affecting the overall behavior of class objects.

 - Methods